Rockpile (album)

 Rockpile is the first solo album by Dave Edmunds, released in 1972.
 It is principally focused on remakes of late 1950s and early 1960s hits, with a few new songs included.
 Edmunds plays almost all the instruments except for bass and backing vocals, which are played by John Williams, Edmunds' former bandmate in Love Sculpture.
-The album included a 1970 British #1 and worldwide Top 10 single, "I Hear You Knocking".
+The album included a 1970 British No. 1 and worldwide Top 10 single, "I Hear You Knocking".
 A 2001 reissue of the album includes both sides of Edmunds' three pre-album singles as bonus tracks.